 How to Find Your Public IP Address

-The quickest way: search "what is my IP" in Google.
-The result appears at the top of the page.
+Search "what is my IP" in Google.
+It's that simple.
+The answer appears right at the top before any search results.

-Alternatively, visit any IP lookup site in your browser - they display your public IP as soon as the page loads.
+You can also visit any IP lookup site in your browser.
+They display your public IP the moment the page loads.

 Why This Matters for Router Login

-When you type `192.168.1.1` in your browser to access your router's admin panel, you are using the router's local IP - not its public IP.
-This address only works when you are connected to that router's network.
+When you type `192.168.1.1` in your browser to access your router's admin panel, you're using the router's local IP.
+It's not the public IP.
+This address only works while you're connected to that router's network.

 See the full guides: